HaroonRafique/PS-injection-bump/README.md

 ## Folder structure:
 ```
 .
-├── MADx_scan                # bump ramped up and down in 1000 steps, lattice including sextupoles
+├── MADx_scan						# bump ramped up and down, lattice including sextupoles
-├── MADx_scan_no_sext        # same but with no sextupoles
+├── MADx_scan_no_sextupoles        		# same but with no sextupoles
+├── MADx_scan_parallel                		# fast code palallelised, lattice including sextupoles
+├── MADx_scan_parallel_no_sextupoles	# fast code palallelised, lattice without sextupoles
 ├── MADx_reference           				# MADx runs with no sextupoles and bump up and down
 ├── Analysis                					# analysis scripts and results
 └── pyOrbit_simulations      				# tracking simulations using the tables generated from the former two
     ├── ...
     └── ...